yetanotherion/slides/jenkins_meetup_murex_19_04_2017/slides.md

 * goes through the same process as other *jobs*,

-* reaches peaks of around 45 updates per day,
+* reaches peaks of around 45 updates per day.

-* Thanks (bis) Benoit Perrot !

 ---
 # Continuous Delivery of jobs